-If he was so desperate to go to medical school and become a doctor then in order to obtain the relevant higher exam pass marks to gain entrance he could just have enrolled at the school as an adult “returner” or even attended the local college which was just 10 mins up the road in Anniesland.
+If he was so desperate to go to medical school and become a doctor then in order to obtain the relevant higher exam pass marks to gain entrance he could just have enrolled at the school as an ‘adult returner’ or even attended the local college which was just ten mins up the road in Anniesland.

 David Alexander, the local council’s deputy education director, said:

-I’ll bet he was.
-Those sentiments pretty much summed up the feelings of most people at the time.
+Indeed those sentiments pretty much summed up the feelings of most people at the time.

 He was asked to leave though after repeating his 2nd year and failing to pass three of the four end of year exams even after resits.
 Being that Glasgow medical students are required to pass their course within six years then you only get leeway to repeat one year therefore with no time available to allow him to repeat his 2nd year again he was forced to drop out.

-You can only assume he spent the subsequent years between then and 93′ hatching his diabolical scheme not that it was actually that diabolical.
-More hilarious, bizarre and pretty sad.
+You can only assume he spent the subsequent years between then and ’93 hatching his diabolical scheme not that it was actually that diabolical.

 “I thought he was a teacher, but when someone looks older you just get used to it.
 He was popular and outgoing and told jokes like anyone of our age.”

 “He said he lived with an aunt.
 He didn’t invite people home, but he took part in things and was very sociable.”

 The headteacher of Bearsden Academy at that time Mr Norman MacLeod added:

 “He will be remembered here as an unselfish, considerate, bright, friendly former pupil.
 Many of the staff, I think, understand his motives and do not feel hostility to his deception.”